drrh12/decentralized-exchange/arbi250401/README.md

 - `ORDER_SIZE_USD`: Size of each order in USD
 - `CHECK_INTERVAL_MS`: How often to check for arbitrage opportunities (in milliseconds)
 - `PAPER_TRADING`: Set to true for simulation mode, false for real trading
-- `TRADING_PAIRS`: Comma-separated list of trading pairs to monitor
+- `TRADING_PAIRS`: Set to BTC/USDT for Bitcoin trading
 - `LOG_LEVEL`: Logging level (debug, info, warn, error)

 ## Usage